CQUPTWZX/experts/README.md

   --name NAME           Name of checkpoint.
 Commonly as DATA-NAME.
   --extra {_macro,_micro}
                         An extra string in the name of checkpoint.
-Default: _macro
+Default: _macro --experts             Number of experts
+  --eta                 Eta is a temperature factor that adjusts the sensitivity of prefix weights.
 ```

 Use `--extra _macro` or `--extra _micro`  to choose from using `checkpoint_best_macro.pt` or`checkpoint_best_micro.pt` respectively.